burlachenkok/exploring-python3/python3-note.md

 ## Global and Nonlocal Variables

-In the previous example from [Variables Introspection](#variables-introspection) section we have used [nonlocal](https://docs.python.org/3/reference/simple_stmts.html#nonlocal), and [global](https://docs.python.org/3/reference/simple_stmts.html#global) keywords.
-Now, let's take a close look into its meaning.
+In the previous example from the [Variables Introspection](#variables-introspection) section we have used [nonlocal](https://docs.python.org/3/reference/simple_stmts.html#nonlocal), and [global](https://docs.python.org/3/reference/simple_stmts.html#global) keywords.
+Now, let's take a close look at its meaning.

 **global.** The global statement is a declaration that holds for the entire current code block.
-It means that the listed identifiers will be interpreted as global vairables.
+It means that the listed identifiers will be interpreted as global variables.
 Global variable scope changed immediately to the module-level binding without any intermediate outer scope, relative to the current scope.
 It is impossible to assign value to a global variable without using `global`.
 However, you can actually (formally) refer to global variables if you want to only *read* from them.

 **nonlocal.**  The nonlocal statement causes the listed identifiers to refer to previously bound variables in the nearest enclosing scope excluding globals.
 So *nonlocal* variables changed the scope to the outer function.
 This is important because the default behavior for binding is to search the local namespace first.
 Names listed in a *nonlocal* statement must not collide with pre-existing bindings in the local scope.